groovenectar/vagrant-scripts/README.md

 Usage
 -----

 Copy the Vagrantfile to your project, customize, and `vagrant up`.
 A core .gitignore is included with directives that should be a safe starting point for most any project.
+Windows users may need to `vagrant up` as adminsitrator in order to use packages that create symlinks (Webgrind and phpMyAdmin).

 Notes
 -----